Zesting produces modular isotopes and explains their topological invariants: Properties of ribbon zesting

-satisfies the twist zesting condition of Equation \ref{twistzestingcondition} using that $t''(a,b)=t(a,b) \otimes t'(a,b)$ and that $\chi$, $\theta$, and $j$ are all {\it tensor} natural isomorphisms.
-One sees that the Equation \ref{twistzestingcondition} that must be satisfied by $f''$ decouples into the two twist zesting equations satisfied by $f$ and $f'$.
-For the same reasons, if $f$ and $f'$ are ribbon, then so is $f''$.
+After applying the definitions of $t \cdot t'$ and $f\cdot f'$ one uses that $\chi$, $\theta$, and $j$ are all {\it tensor} natural isomorphisms to show that the twist zesting condition Equation \ref{twistzestingcondition} factors into the two twist zesting equations satisfied independently by $f$ and $f'$.
+A similar argument shows that if $f$ and $f'$ are ribbon, then so is $f''$.

-We have proved the following. \begin{lem} The composition of universally-graded zestings is a zesting at each layer of the construction (associative, braided, twist, and ribbon). \end{lem} \\